 Side note: I’m going to specifically name and refer to this instance (and others) in my next series of posts.
 Right now, in this piece, I’m just laying out my idea and framework, not the specifics.

-All of this makes it seem like I think these women are evil tricksters out to hustle you.
+All of this makes it seem like I think these women and Female Lifestyle Empowerment Brands are evil tricksters out to hustle you.
 That’s not what I think at all.

 I think they’re truly, madly, deeply sincere about their beliefs and their businesses.
 I believe that they believe that they’re helping people.
 I think that many of them have helped people.
 I think some of them have as much substance as they do style and that some their products and services are effective.